USAJOBS/help-center/working-in-government/unique-hiring-paths/students/faq/pathways-program-jobs.md

 tags: [student, recent graduates, pathways]
 ---

 Pathways Programs jobs are posted on USAJOBS.
 You can search for these job opportunities from the [Pathways Programs site](http://www.usajobs.gov/studentsandgrads).
-You can also use the advanced search feature and select internships or recent graduates under the **Type of Work or Work Schedule**.
+You can also use the search feature and select internships or recent graduates under the **Appointment type** filter.

 Even though Pathways Program jobs are posted on USAJOBS, you may not be always able to apply online.
-If the **Apply Online** button is missing or disabled, review the **How to Apply** section of the job opportunity announcement- it will contain application instructions.
+If the **Apply** button is missing or disabled, review the **How to Apply** section of the job opportunity announcement - it will contain application instructions.

 The annual [Presidential Management Fellows](http://www.pmf.gov) job opportunity announcement is typically available in the fall.